lifehackerhansol/Guide-3DS_docsify/docs/user-guide/ntrboot/ntrboot.md

 The usage of this exploit, regardless of flashing method, requires access to a small magnet if the target device is of a folding style (any 3DS family system that is not the old 2DS with a sleep switch).
 This is because the exploit requires your device to enter sleep mode while still having access to the buttons.

-To test if a magnet will work, hold it on or around the (A)(B)(X)(Y) buttons while the device is powered on to see if it triggers sleep mode.
+> To test if a magnet will work, hold it on or around the (A)(B)(X)(Y) buttons while the device is powered on to see if it triggers sleep mode.
 If it does, both displays will go black as long as the magnet is held in that spot.
-{: .notice--info}

 Note that the flashcart will not be able to be used for its standard functions while the ntrboot exploit is installed on it (except for in the case of the Acekard 2i, which remains functional *on NDS and custom firmware 3DS systems only*).
 This means that, for most flashcarts, it will not even display on the home menu.
 There are optional steps at the end of the ntrboot flashing instructions to remove it from your flashcart when you are done.

-Note that in some rare circumstances, it may be possible for the flashing process to **brick** a counterfeit flashcart and render it permanently unusable.
+!> Note that in some rare circumstances, it may be possible for the flashing process to **brick** a counterfeit flashcart and render it permanently unusable.
 This is unlikely, but nevertheless only original listed flashcarts are supported.
 To reduce the chance of receiving a counterfeit card, it is recommended that you use a reputable site to buy your flashcart (such as [NDS Card](http://www.nds-card.com/))
-{: .notice--danger}

 ___
 ### Methods